islandevolution/islandevolution.github.io/news/index.md

 ---

-### Our latest news - conferences, grants, papers, new members, events, everything we're doing.
+### Our latest news - conferences, grants, publications, new members, events, etc.

 ---